Protesters flood streets of Hamburg as G20 wraps up

 Communal feel

 Saturday's turnout includes two separate demonstrations that were to converge at one large meeting place.
+An estimated 22,000 people marched in one of those.

 A festive and communal feel pervaded the crowds, with people holding climate change signs and feminism posters and grooving to music.
 Many came with family.